Goldenes Dachl: History

 The building that bears the Goldenes Dachl was constructed by Archduke Friedrich IV in the early fifteenth century as the residence of the Tyrolean sovereigns.
 Emperor Maximilian I commissioned the loggia in 1493 from Nikolaus Turing the Elder, the Innsbruck court builder, at the time of his marriage to Bianca Maria Sforza.
 It was Turing who designed and built the "golden" roof with its 2,657 fire-gilded copper tiles.

 The Goldenes Dachl was designed to serve as a royal box where the Emperor and his imperial entourage could sit in state and enjoy festivals, tournaments, and other events that took place in the square below.
 The Goldenes Dachl was built in honor of Maximilian's marriage to Bianca Maria Sforza of Milan.
 Not wishing to alienate the allies gained by his first marriage, to Maria of Burgundy, he had an image of himself between the two women painted on his balcony.

 Since January 2003, the Goldenes Dachl has housed the International Alpine Convention's Office.
 The Alpine Convention is a coalition of eight Alpine Countries united by a shared commitment to sustainable development in the European Alps.
 A museum, the Maximilianum, is also contained in the building as well as the Innsbruck City Archives.

-In March 2017, Bollywood actors Salman Khan and Katrina Kaif were on Goldenes Dachl as a part of the shooting of a romantic song "Dil Diyan Gallan", which has more than 540 million YouTube views for the action-packed spy romance Indian movie Tiger Zinda Hai produced by Yash Raj Films.